 I/O tasks between Worker threads.

-no multithreaded overhead, races and threads synchronization overhead
+There is no multithreaded overhead, races, and thread synchronization overhead

 typical I/O load can be easily split between worker threads

-the application can have thread-safe singleton services, which are used by Eventloop threads and huge singleton
+the application can have thread-safe singleton services, which are used by Eventloop threads, and a huge singleton

 data state, shared among all worker threads

-you can still use some thread synchronizations / lock-free algorithms, just try to avoid excessive blocking of
+you can still use some thread synchronization / lock-free algorithms, just try to avoid excessive blocking of

 full interoperability between Java Threads, Thread Pools, Java Futures and even blocking I/O operations

-However, this design also raises some questions of how to implement it.
+However, this design also raises some implementation questions.

 For example, if we want to implement multithreaded HTTP web application with worker eventloops:

-according to these design principles, we need to create separate instances of working eventloop, single-threaded HTTP
+according to these design principles, we need to create separate instances of a working eventloop, a single-threaded HTTP

 server and its servlets for each working thread

-but what if our application have tens or hundreds of such single-threaded components, belonging to their own worker
+but what if our application has tens or hundreds of such single-threaded components that belong to their own worker

 how is it even possible to do it manually: to instantiate, wire, initialize, start/stop all those components (both

-singletons and worker objects) in correct order, gracefully shutdown application on start/stop errors?
+singletons and worker objects) in a correct order; to gracefully shutdown application on start/stop errors?